avaneev/prvhash/README.md

 ## TPDF Dithering ##

-The core hash function can be used to implement a "statistically-good" and "neutrally-sounding" dithering noise for audio signals; for both floating-point to fixed-point, and bit-depth conversions.
+The core function can be used to implement a "statistically-good" and "neutrally-sounding" dithering noise for audio signals; for both floating-point to fixed-point, and bit-depth conversions.